 Broaden or improve your skill set

 If the previous exercise helped you to identify and skills gaps that need to be filled, this is your next step.
 Upskilling won’t just boost your CV, but will enhance your confidence levels, too – so take stock of any areas you feel you might need to work on and look for courses, tests and qualifications that might help.
 Skills in particular demand this year are the likes of adaptability, change management, emotional intelligence and data visualisation – so developing any of these desirable soft and technical skills could be a wise move.
+Consider getting in touch with the Throughline Group if you seek to improve your communication skills to help you boost your career.

 Take Pre-employment Tests